Desexing Female Dogs

 Post operative care

 She will need to be kept quiet until the wound has fully healed at about 10 days post-operatively.
 This means exercising her only very gently e.g. a short stroll or walk on leash.
-No excessive play for 10 days & prevent physical activity like jumping or play fighting
+No excessive play for 10 days and prevent physical activity like jumping or play fighting

 No swimming or bathing until her 10 day post op check.
 This will allow her wound to heal without complications.